YasserREED/Stealling_Cookies/README.md

 </script>

-2 - Paste in input filed.
+2 - Paste into input filed.

 3 - Check log.txt //if not showen you can refresh the page 🔄